kcjmowright/zerodte/docs/GEXStrategy.md

 ### Scenario 2

 The day starts with the spot price at absolute GEX and the call wall.
 The spot price is surrounded by positive GEX.
-GEX is in a declining slope at strikes above the spot price until it doesn't which become the most likely resistence point for the day.
+GEX is in a declining slope at strikes above the spot price but there is a surge in GEX at a higher strike which is likely a resistence point for the day.

+Action